 Many people give thanks during Thanksgiving, and Andrew Stevenson is thankful for so much.
-He has wonderful parents, Will III and his mother Stephanie, and his three brothers.
+He has wonderful parents, Will and his mother Stephanie, and his three brothers.
 He is thankful for his coaches and his teammates and his friends he has made along the way.
-He is thankful for the Nationals organization, his agent at Paragon Sports, and even to me as every time we talk or see each other he is always kind enough to thank me for my time.
-We have interviewed Andrew Stevenson five times now, and I had the pleasure of doing a charitable appearance with Andrew over the summer, and we also hung out with him before a Single-A game in Potomac.
+We have interviewed Andrew Stevenson five times now.
 He has a heart of gold.
 You can tell that immediately.
 He has that ability to make most people smile when he meets them.

-Yes, Stephanie Stevenson knows her averages, her means, her statistical variables, and can figure out and analyze sabremetrics.
-School and good grades were a prerequisite of playing sports, and Andrew Stevenson excelled at both football as a wide receiver and of course baseball at St. Thomas More High School, and at LSU was an All-SEC Academic Honor Roll student.
+Yes, Stephanie Stevenson’s background as a math teacher gave her the knowledge to deal with the baseball statistics.
+She knows her averages, her means, her statistical variables, and can figure out and analyze sabremetrics.
+School and good grades were a prerequisite of playing sports for the Stevenson children, and Andrew Stevenson excelled at both at St. Thomas More High School where he played football as a wide receiver and of course baseball.
+He also attained top grades at LSU and was named an All-SEC Academic Honor Roll student.

 “Getting good grades and learning was always important in our family,” Stevenson said.
-“My father instilled in us to do everything 100%.
+“My father instilled in us to do everything 100 percent.
 I liked football, but it was my love of baseball from an early age was my thing.”

-But for Andrew Stevenson, his dreams were of wearing the gold and purple of LSU, and he knew his brother Matt would never get that opportunity.
+But for Andrew Stevenson, his dreams after high school of wearing the gold and purple of LSU were tempered, because he knew his brother Matt might never get that same opportunity.
 Andrew Stevenson’s life has been more determined and focused on taking the opportunity and seizing it.
-He does it for his brother Matt who is his inspiration.
+He said he does it for his brother Matt who is his inspiration.

-“I have an opportunity that [Matt] would never get,” Andrew Stevenson told LSU Now.
+“I have an opportunity that [Matt] would never get,” Andrew Stevenson told LSU Now at the time.
 “It makes me grateful and gives me the drive to do what I can to give it everything I got — because I know he can’t.”

 The words in that quote are powerful and undeniable.
 You cannot change Andrew Stevenson’s outlook even when he is struggling because he has the belief he will overcome obstacles as he has done before.